avadhut007/Flask_API/README.md

 # Flask_API
-Flask ApI with SQLALCHEMY and POSTMAN app
+Flask API with SQLALCHEMY and POSTMAN app